utkarsh820/iris_predictor_app/README.md

-# Iris Predictor App (Simplified Version)
+# Iris Predictor App

 A web application that predicts Iris flower species based on sepal and petal measurements.
-This is a simplified version optimized for deployment on Render.com's free tier.
+The app includes an AI-powered Q&A feature about Iris flowers using Google's Gemini API.

 ## Important Note

-This simplified version removes the following features to ensure stability on Render.com:
-- Matplotlib visualizations
-- Google Gemini AI integration
-- Complex data processing
+This repository contains two versions of the application:

-The full version with all features is available in the `app.py` file.
+- `app.py` - The original version with all features including plotting
+- `app_noplots.py` - A version without matplotlib plotting for easier deployment on PythonAnywhere

+The application is configured to use `app_noplots.py` for deployment.

 ## Features